kirkabbott1/pythonpractice1/readme.md

-hello (aks user for name and outputs length of name)
+hello (asks user for name and outputs length of name)

 guess_the_number (Python terminal game for practicing while loops.
 Asks user to guess between 1-10, gives hint if wrong, asks if wanting to play again.)